PPC automation is revolutionising digital advertising.

 Importantly, you control these additional layers.
 You can configure them to your campaigns, so they prioritise your needs — not Google’s bottom line.

-• Use third party automation tools — Out-of-the-box solutions include built-in controls that allow you to configure your automation layer for your needs.
+- Use third party automation tools — Out-of-the-box solutions include built-in controls that allow you to configure your automation layer for your needs.

-• Set thresholds for financial metrics — For example, set a threshold so you know when your average CPC or CPA goes up.
+- Set thresholds for financial metrics — For example, set a threshold so you know when your average CPC or CPA goes up.

-• Set spending limits — Use rules to automatically pause ads, ad groups, or campaigns when they’ve used a certain amount of your budget
+- Set spending limits — Use rules to automatically pause ads, ad groups, or campaigns when they’ve used a certain amount of your budget

-• Monitor your layers — Check your automation layers haven’t compromised PPC campaign performance by unexpectedly pausing certain campaign
+- Monitor your layers — Check your automation layers haven’t compromised PPC campaign performance by unexpectedly pausing certain campaign

-• Don’t set and forget — Even with automation layering in place, you should still manually monitor your campaigns to avoid overspending.
+- Don’t set and forget — Even with automation layering in place, you should still manually monitor your campaigns to avoid overspending.

 Interested in learning more about the ins and outs of automation layering?
-Check out the Optmyzer webinar below: Automation Layering: How to Stay in Control in a World of PPC Automation
+Check out the Optmyzer webinar below:

-3. The Rise of ChatGPT
+3. The rise of ChatGPT

 ChatGPT is a massive trend right now.
 It gained a million users within just 5 days — 1,500% faster than Instagram (which took 2.5 months).
 And AI programs like these are only going to become more popular.